 You can find tons of smart light switches on Amazon these days, and many of them don’t even require a hub.
-Theworks with Google Assistant, and you can set schedules to automatically turn on and off you’re lights while you’re home or away.
-If you’re looking for a solid, yet affordable smart switch, the also works with Google Assistant, and it’ll only cost you around $20 or $30.
+Theworks with Google Assistant, and you can set schedules to automatically turn on and off your lights while you’re home or away.
+If you’re looking for a solid, yet affordable smart switch, the also works with Google Assistant, and it’ll only cost you less than $15.

 In the market for a smart plug?is affordable, easy to set up, and it lets you control your lights and appliances using your voice.
 There is also no hub or subscription required.
 The is yet another good option for Google Home.
-Plus, you can usually find it for around $20.
+Plus, you can usually find it for around $20 to $30.